Berkshire’s No. 1 Long-term pain solution

 My Qualifications

-I use many different tools and the help of my team to journey with my clients, from a place of pain to a place of renewed energy and purpose.
-It is somewhat simplistic to list my specific qualifications, because these by know means tell the whole story of what my clients receive.
+I use many different treatment tools and modalities, especially ScarWork and myofascial release, to journey with my clients from a place of pain to a place of renewed energy and purpose.
+Moreover, if a client needs support outside of my scope of practice, I refer them to trusted colleagues, so that we can liaise regarding their care and work towards the best possible outcome.
+It is therefore somewhat simplistic to list my specific qualifications, because these by no means tell the whole story of what my clients receive.
 However, some people are more comfortable having this information and I have therefore listed it below.
-This does not include the collective qualifications of my expanding team.

 Memberships and professional organisations